Open Mail Settings → Accounts

 Any mail client that supports custom SMTP will work with OhRelay.
 The settings are always the same.

-The good news is the same either way: you only add one gateway address to your client.
+The good news is the same either way: you only add one gateway address per working inbox.
 All your domain addresses — no matter how many — are handled through that single gateway.

 Gmail works great with OhRelay — it just needs one extra setting.